CarolinaPalacios/discord-clone/README.md

    LK_API_SECRET=
 ```

-The JWT_PUBLIC_KEY and REFRESH_TOKEN_SECRET are the same for now, you can find them on Clerk dashboard, you have to create an account and a project, then you will find them at "API Keys" section and under "Advanced" tab, select "PEM public key".
-JWT_SECRET is in the same section as "Secret keys".
+The `JWT_PUBLIC_KEY` and `REFRESH_TOKEN_SECRET` are the same for now, you can find them on Clerk dashboard, you have to create an account and a project, then you will find them at "API Keys" section and under "Advanced" tab, select "PEM public key". `JWT_SECRET` is in the same section as "Secret keys".
 [Clerk dashboard](https://dashboard.clerk.com/).

-Same for LK_API_KEY and LK_API_SECRET, you can find them on the LiveKit dashboard, you have to create an account and a project, then navigate to "Settings" section and under "Keys" tab, select "Add new key".
+Same for `LK_API_KEY` and `LK_API_SECRET`, you can find them on the LiveKit dashboard, you have to create an account and a project, then navigate to "Settings" section and under "Keys" tab, select "Add new key".
 [LiveKit dashboard](https://cloud.livekit.io/).

 2. [Generate Prisma files]():